Power Couple (Brazilian TV series) season 4: Future Appearances

 After this season, in 2019, Drika Marinho (from André & Drika) appeared in A Fazenda 11, she finished in 17th place in the competition.

 In 2022, André Marinho (from André & Drika) appeared in A Fazenda 14, he finished in 5th place in the competition.

+In 2023, Faby Monarca (from Faby & Enrico) appeared on A Grande Conquista 1, she received enough votes to enter in the game, Faby quit the game and finished the game in 17th place.